-- 2 tsp lemon infused extra virgin olive oil, (½ tsp for each shot)
+- 2 teaspoon lemon infused extra virgin olive oil, (½ teaspoon for each shot)

 - 2 finger limes

-- Combine vodka, Triple Sec and lemonade in cocktail shaker full of ice.
+- Combine vodka, Triple Sec and lemonade in cocktail shaker full of ice and shake well.

 - Divide the drink into four shot glasses.

-- Top each shot glass with ½ tsp lemon olive oil.
+- Top each shot glass with ½ teaspoon lemon olive oil.

 - Cut finger limes in half and gently massage and push out the round fruit inside.
 Top each shot glass some of the fruit.

 - Sprinkle drinks with ½ teaspoon mint herb crystals (optional).
 If you can not find mint herb crystals, top with ½ teaspoon fresh mint.

 Amount Per Serving: Calories: 148Total Fat: 3gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 2mgCarbohydrates: 10gFiber: 1gSugar: 6gProtein: 0g

 PS If you try this recipe, why not leave a star rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.